andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 After a killer day on the slopes at Park City, I ease into the recliner couch of our family friends Bob & LaGayle, who I stayed with during my
 <a href="/traveler/2022_01-ski_trip/11-utah.html?=bob-lagayle" target="_blank" rel="noopener noreferrer">2022 Funemployment Ski Trip Jubilee</a>.
-This trip I am joined by my mom, who cozies up on the other end of the couch with LaGayle's 4 tiny dogs.
+This trip to Utah I am joined by my mom, who cozies up on the other end of the couch with LaGayle's 4 tiny dogs.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/do_this-dogs.jpeg" alt="Dogs">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2022_01-ski_trip/utah_dogs1.jpeg" alt="Dogs">
-  <figcaption class="figure-caption">Top photo: Paco, ChaCha, & Geno.
-Bottom
+  <figcaption class="figure-caption">Top photo: Paco, ChaCha, & Geno.<br>Bottom
-	photo: ChaCha, Paco, & Crosby.
-It's impossible to get all 4 in the same photo</figcaption>
+	photo: ChaCha, Paco, & Crosby.<br>It's impossible to get all 4 in the same photo.</figcaption>
 </figure>

 <div id="red-sparrow" class="mb-3">
 LaGayle fires up the 2018 Jennifer Lawrence & Joel Edgerton dark spy thriller
 <i>Red Sparrow</i> and I grab my laptop.
 I click, I clack, I make the final cuts
 of the words that auditioned for inclusion in my bio.
-I don't realize it at the time, but the backdrop of ballet dancers in the movie while I complete my application feels like kismet.
+5 minutes into the movie Jennifer Lawrence pirouettes out onto the stage of the Bolshoi in a red and gold tutu & bodice.
+I don't realize it at the time, but the background ballet ambience while I complete my application now feels like kismet.
 </div>

-As for the "why" - I throw out everything I have written down to this point and just write how I feel at this moment.
+As for the "why" - I throw out everything I've written to this point and just write how I feel at this moment.

 <figure class="figure">